windicss/vite-plugin-windicss/README.md

 ### `main.css`

-You can now remove the Taiwind importing from your css entry.
+You can now remove the Taiwind imports from your css entry.

 ```diff
 - @import 'tailwindcss/base';